-In light winds, scooter towing offers us the ability to choose any size training hill for that particular student.
-Depending on skill level, wind conditions, glider type, and amount of line out all effect just how high we can go.
-At best we can achieve about half the height of the total line out.
-So for example, let's say we have 1000 ft to the end or where the pulley is, we can see max altitudes of about 500-700 ft.
-This is best case of course at max climb, most flights are spent well below that.
-We will bump up the amount of altitude for each student as they progress through steering and foot landings while flying learning to fly solo.
-We could provide an intro solo lessons with the scooter weather permitting, but still highly recommend that you take a few tandem flight lessons or have if you have already taken at least 3 thill days before we scooter tow you as the student.
+In light winds, the scooter offers us the ability to choose any size training hill for that particular student.
+Depending on skill level, wind conditions, glider type, and the amount of line reeled out, all these affect just how high we can go.
+At best, we can achieve about half the height of the total line out.
+So for example let's say we have 1000 ft to the end or where the pulley is, we can see max altitudes of about 500-700 ft.
+This is best case scenario of course at maximum climb; most flights are spent well below that.
+We will bump up the amount of altitude for each student as they progress through steering and foot landings while learning to fly solo.
+We could provide an intro solo lesson with the scooter towing with weather permitting, but we still highly recommend that you take a few tandem flight lessons, or at least 3 training hill days before we scooter tow you as the student.

-With scooter tow hang gliding in New York, it's very difficult for the instructor or instructors to keep up with you as you're getting towed off the flat ground.
-As a result, we use two-way radios.
-As a student, you will limited to listening only, since your focus needs to be on the flight at hand.
-Weather that the flight plan be a nice and easy straight flight at a given altitude or maybe even the cone course for turn practice or working on your approach.
-Once you have reached the off by cones the tow will be slowed and come to stop as you keep flying till your back on the ground.
-At first, you will probably land with the New York scooter towing line, but as you progress, you will be using a standard aero tow release to detach from the tow line.
+With scooter towing it's very difficult for the instructor or instructors to keep up with you as you're getting towed off the flat ground.
+As a result we use 2 way radios; as a student you will limited to listening only, as your focus needs to be on the flight at hand.
+The flight plan can be a nice and easy straight flight at a given altitude, or a cone course for turn practice, or or work on a landing approach.
+Once you have reached the end of the cones the tow will be slowed and come to stop as you keep flying till you are back on the ground.
+At first you will probably land with the tow line but as you progress you will be using a standard aero tow release to detach from the tow line.
 A lot of your instruction will be spent here when conditions allow.
-The best times for solo lessons are the early morning to late morning and again in the late afternoon/evening.
-When the wind conditions are generally lighter and thus easier for you as the student and us as instructors to handle.
-Solo lessons start at 9 am and go till 1 pm.
-After which we usually go to lunch.
-After lunch we will reassess the current wind conditions for pm lessons.
+The best times for solo lessons is the early morning to late morning and again in the late afternoon or early evening when the wind conditions are generally lighter and thus easier for you as the student and us as instructors to handle.
+Solo lessons start at 9 am and go till 1 pm. after which we usually go to lunch.
+After lunch we will reassess the current wind conditions for afternoon lessons.
 Lunch will be at least 45 min to an hour.
-In most cases, though, we don't get started back up again until 4 or 5 pm, and then we'll go until you call it or until we get within 30 minutes of dusk.
+In most cases though we don't get started back up again until 4 or 5 pm and then we will go till you or the instructor calls it, or we get within 30 minutes of dusk.